databendlabs/databend/docs/doc/15-sql-functions/40-string-functions/split_part.md

 ## Return Type

 String.
-SPLIT_PART returns NULL when either the input string, the delimiter, or the position is NULL, or when the specified part doesn't exist in the input string.
+SPLIT_PART returns NULL when either the input string, the delimiter, or the position is NULL.

 ## Examples